BenLiuMath/tsunami-inundation/README.md

 ### Brian de Silva
 1. Data wrangling
-    * Converted the raw simulation data from the 13 simulations into a javascript object
+    * Converted the raw simulation data from the 13 simulations into javascript objects
     * Computed probabilistic inundation maps from the raw simulation data and output them as javascript variables for use by D3
     * Wrote code for finding and outputting contours in the geoJSON format (however, we did not end up using geoJSON to draw the contours in our final visualizations)
 2. Website